Simplix-Softworks/Cirrus/README.md

 ### Protocolize

 Cirrus is powered by [Protocolize](https://github.com/Exceptionflug/protocolize).
 A protocol manipulation library by one of the Simplix Softworks founders, Exceptionflug.
-Protocolize enables you to do so much more on BungeeCord!
+Protocolize enables you to do so much more on BungeeCord/Velocity!

 ## Installation